 Following are the minimum required Assured Workloads-related roles.
 To learn how to grant, change, or revoke access to resources using IAM roles, see Granting, changing, and revoking access to resources.

-- Assured Workloads Administrator: For creating workload environments.
+- Assured Workloads Administrator: For creating and deleting workload environments.

 - Resource Manager Organization Admin: Access to administer all resources belonging to an organization.